 But the more powerful circumvention is to develop a more robust public covenant around subject inventions by placing better “restrictions” on the right to retain title.
 “Restriction” sounds bad–but actually what is a restriction for private monopoly interests is a “freedom” for the public commons.
 An easy restriction to add is one that was in the original Bayh-Dole, the almost decent Bayh-Dole: place a time limit on exclusive licenses granted by nonprofits to non-small companies: no more than five years from the date of first commercial sale or use, or eight years from the date of the exclusive license, whichever comes first.

 But one can do better even than these–after all, it was the Kennedy patent policy that Latker’s Institutional Patent Agreement program aimed to end-run (and did until it was shut down in 1978).
-Funny, isn’t it, that the IPA program was the program that broke the executive branch uniform policy, creating the argument that there wasn’t uniform federal policy, and thus there was a need for Bayh-Dole to put an end to all those agencies complying with the executive branch policy.
+Funny, isn’t it, that the rogue IPA program was the program that broke the executive branch uniform policy, creating the argument that there wasn’t uniform federal policy, and thus there was a need for Bayh-Dole to put an end to all those agencies complying with the executive branch policy.
 Funny how things turn out.
 More funny-strange than funny-funny, but you get the idea.
 So the IPA program aimed to do better than uniform executive branch patent policy, and Bayh-Dole aimed to do better than the IPA program.
 Non-compliant Bayh-Dole aims to do better than compliant Bayh-Dole.
 And Bayh-Dole permits federal agencies to aim to do better than the rest.
 So why not?

 If the goal is to promote the use of subject inventions using the patent system, then a fundamental exceptional circumstance for nonprofits is to require that any subject invention be licensed non-exclusively for research purposes–evaluation of, research on, research with.
 That’s the scholarly circumstance.
 Perhaps tie that non-exclusive license to the prompt publication of research data.
 And perhaps tie that non-exclusive license to cancellation if the licensee alleges infringement against any member of a commons that holds the research license.
-This restriction (meaning public freedom) would encourage the development of commons and mitigate some forms of bad patent behavior.
+This restriction (meaning public freedom) would encourage the development of commons and mitigate some forms of bad but otherwise legal patent behavior.